maiska/qubes-translated/_doc_translated/de/_doc/external/configuration-guides/multimedia.md

 ---
+lang: de
 layout: doc
-title: How to Make a Multimedia TemplateVM
 permalink: /de/doc/multimedia/
-lang: de
-ref: 30
 redirect_from:
-- /en/doc/multimedia/
-- /doc/Multimedia/
+- /de/doc/Multimedia/
-- /wiki/Multimedia/
+- /de/wiki/Multimedia/
+ref: 32
+title: How to Make a Multimedia TemplateVM
+translated: 'yes'
 ---

 How to Make a Multimedia TemplateVM